MVR-GIS/Panama_Infographic/README.md

 5. Create a better graphically designed layout

+6. Add a boat that moves across the screen to signify locking time

 ## Guthorm Maersk

 The first visualization was ran only using data from lockage of the